contentful/slash-developers/docs/ios/tutorials/using-delivery-api-with-swift.md

 }
 ~~~

-Using the fetched results controller as a table view data source happens through glue code in a `CoreDataFetchDataSource` class, which is out of scope to discuss here, but you can read more in [the example on GitHub][20].
+Using the fetched results controller as a table view data source is done through glue code in a `CoreDataFetchDataSource` class, which is out of scope to discuss here, but you can check it out in [the example on GitHub][20].

 All the Contentful synchronization specific code is in a single class, `ContentfulDataManager` ([read more on GitHub][21]):